Consistency training III: An engineer's guide to the literature

 Canonical work in early modern consistency training for semi-supervised learning.
 The horseshoe model is the classic symmetrical siamese setup while the EMA model is precursor to Mean Teacher.

-Both of these are types of siamese network.
-Signature Verification using a “Siamese” Time Delay Neural Network (1994)
+Signature Verification using a “Siamese” Time Delay Neural Network

 ———————–